 Grants are an important part of the expectations for new faculty, and yet the competition is very stiff.
 This workshop is designed to help junior faculty learn the elements of an outstanding proposal as well as “rookie mistakes” to avoid.
 Two concurrent workshop sessions will be offered: one which is focused on NSF and NIH grants and a second which is focused on major foundation grants such as ALCS and Mellon.

-Faculty who are enrolled in the workshop, The First Two Years, automatically are admitted to this grants workshop.
+Faculty who are enrolled in the workshop, The First Two Years, automatically are admitted to the grants workshop.
 To be effective, the workshop needs to be small.
-If there is space, additional SAS faculty will be admitted; priority will be given to former members of The First Two Years workshop.
+If there is space, additional SAS faculty will be admitted; priority will be given to former members of The First Two Years program.

 Organizers: Ayako Kano, East Asian Languages and Civilizations and Jennifer Moore, GSE